-- 1. A minimum usable surface of 10m per detainee comprising bedrooms and spaces freely accessible during opening hours; - 2.
+- 1. A minimum usable surface of 10m2 per detainee comprising bedrooms and spaces freely accessible during opening hours; - 2.
 Collective bedrooms (separation men / women) for a maximum of six persons; - 3.
 Sanitary facilities, including wash-hand basins, showers and toilets, freely accessible and of sufficient number, namely one sanitary block for 10 detainees; - 4.
 A telephone for fifty detainees freely accessible; - 5.
 Necessary facilities and premises for catering; - 6.
-Beyond forty persons detained, a recreational and leisure room distinct from the refectory, which is at least 50m, increased by 10m for fifteen extra detainees; - 7.
-One or several rooms medically equipped, reserved for the medical team; - 8.
+Beyond forty persons detained, a recreational and leisure room distinct from the refectory, which is at least 50m2, increased by 10m2 for fifteen extra detainees; - 7.
+One or several rooms medically equipped, reserved for the medical team: - 8.
 Premises allowing access for visiting families and the consulate authorities; - 9.
 Premises reserved for lawyers; - 10.
 Premises allocated to the OFII, which among others organises voluntary return; - 11.
 Premises, furnished and equipped with a telephone allocated to the NGOs present in the centre; - 12.
 An open-air area; and - 13.
 A luggage room.

-Centres in which families may be detained must provide specific rooms, including nursery equipment.
-Men and women held in detention centres have separated living spaces (zones de vie).
+Centres in which families may be detained must provide specific rooms, including nursery equipment.479 Men and women held in detention centres have separated living spaces (zones de vie).
 The set-up of the rooms varies from one detention centre to the other, ranging from 2 to 6 persons per room.
 Specific provisions have been adopted concerning Mayotte.
-The detention centre cannot exceed a 140 places capacity, will integrate unisex rooms, free-access sanitary facilities, an open-air area, one room medically equipped, reserved for the medical team and a free-access telephone for organisations intervening in the centre.
+The detention centre cannot exceed a 140 places capacity, will integrate unisex rooms, free-access sanitary facilities, an open-air area, one room medically equipped, reserved for the medical team and a free-access telephone for organisations intervening in the centre.480

-Overall, the administrative detention conditions are deemed adequate in France (on the mainland) but there are quite important variations between centres.
-Throughout 2016, several riots have broken out, including cases of arson, in a number of CRA such as Paris-Vincennes and Mesnil-Amelot.
-In December 2017, a Paris-Vincennes unit was burned during a riot.
-Hunger strikes were led in four CRA in January 2019.
+Overall, the administrative detention conditions are deemed adequate in France but there are quite important variations between centres.
+Throughout 2016, several riots have broken out, including cases of arson, in a number of CRA such as Paris-Vincennes and Mesnil-Amelot.481 In December 2017, a Paris-

-&lt;sup>430 National Assembly, Avis sur le projet de loi de finances 2019, 12 October 2018, 95.
+National Assembly, Avis sur le projet de loi de finances 2019, 12 October 2018, 95.

-&lt;sup>433 See Assfam, Forum réfugiés - Cosi, France terre d'asile and La Cimade, Incendies en rétention : illustrations de la violence de l'enfermement, 13 July 2016, available in French at: http://bit.ly/2jU9qPm.
+See Assfam, Forum réfugiés - Cosi, France terre d'asile and La Cimade, Incendies en rétention : illustrations de la violence de l'enfermement, 13 July 2016, available in French at: http://bit.ly/2jU9qPm.